-Readers will root for Ally as she wallows in frustration, slowly gains the trust and then the insight from her friends, and eventually gets the diagnostic help and innovative tools that she needs.
-Readers will enjoy learning to empathize through the eyes of a dyslexic protagonist – and wish they could write w/ shaving cream, too!
+Readers will root for Ally as she wallows in frustration, slowly gains trust and then insight from her friends, and eventually gets the diagnostic help and innovative tools that she needs.
+Readers will enjoy learning to empathize through the eyes of a dyslexic protagonist – and wish they could write with shaving cream, too!

 But Fish in a Tree conquers far more than dyslexia.
 Readers will revel too in valuable wisdom – “On the outside, happy and sad can look like the same thing” – pithily phrased by Lynda Mullaly Hunt.

 Fish in a Tree is a perfect title to help middle school students learn how someone different than themselves thinks and feels.
 They’ll continue to ponder the eternal churning question, “Why do I care what other people think?” and learn lessons they’ll carry with them far beyond Middle School.